Archisman-Mridha/terraform-aws-self-managed-k8s/README.md

 # Self managed K8s in AWS Terraform module

-> This Terraform module creates a self-managed Kubernetes cluster in AWS.
-Don't use this for production purposes!
+> This Terraform module creates a self-managed Kubernetes cluster in AWS
+> Don't use this for production purposes!

+You can view this module in the Terraform registry here - https://registry.terraform.io/modules/Archisman-Mridha/self-managed-k8s/aws/latest.

 It takes a list of availability zones (AZs) from the user and creates a public subnet in each AZ.
 A master node is bootstrapped in the first subnet.
 Then, a worker node is bootstrapped in each of the public subnets.